HaxeFoundation/HaxeManual/content/12-target-details.md

 ##### Using external libraries

 Haxe can directly load .NET assembly files (.DLL) and convert its type definitions for use as Haxe types.
-To load a .NET assembly, use `--net-lib library.dll` compiler option.
+To load a .NET assembly, use `-net-lib library.dll` compiler option.
 Haxe will then automatically parse types defined in that assembly file and make them available for import as Haxe types.

 Some changes are performed to type naming of C# classes to make them fit into Haxe type system, namely: